SamTheHacker93/S.T.H-Industries/README.md

 # S.T.H-Industries
 S.T.H-Industries
-This industry mod adds multiple different industries to produce stuff for you
+This starsector industry mod adds multiple different industries to produce stuff for you